REASY/msgpack-py-vs-rs/python/msgpack-reader-py/README.md

 ## Setup

-After installing the required tools, in the root folder of msgpack-reader-py run the following command to get all the dependencies installed
+In the root folder of msgpack-reader-py run the following command to get all the dependencies installed

 ```bash
 poetry install --with dev